Why We Are Bummed Communism Fell

 ) What kind of thing is that to say to a man?

-- Averted in Lord of War.
-Yuri kisses the screen and is completely oblivious to his son's first steps when Gorbachev announces the official fall of the USSR.
+- Inverted by Yuri, who kisses the screen and is completely oblivious to his son's first steps when Gorbachev announces the official fall of the USSR.
 This means tons of unwanted and unused Soviet arms lying around ripe for the taking and selling.

 - Yuri's rival, Simeon Weisz, plays it straight though.
 A traditional man with an ideological motivation for selling arms, he had trouble adapting to the moral greyness of the Post-Cold War world.
 His attempt to adapt by trying to sell in Yuri's turf in Liberia doesn't turn well for him.